dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 ### Smooth, Silky and Stable Video Streaming Processing

-In traditional scan modes, the fluency of video streaming processing are always limmited by the frame rate of the camera.
-When the image processing stread is ready to restart but the next video frame is still not transferred by the camera, there creates an interval.
-DCE video buffer is designed to banish this kind of intervals from the video streaming processing.
-The video buffer takes over the video frames that are captured by the camera to make sure the newest video frame is always available for the image processing thread.
+In traditional scan modes, there are two factors that influence the speed of video streaming processing.
+The processing speed on a single video frame and the time consumption on obtaining the next video frame.
+When the image processing thread is ready to restart but the next video frame is still not received by the scanner, there creates an interval.
+DCE video buffer is designed to banish these intervals by:

+- Optimize the obtaining of video frames so that the newest video frames are always available.
+- Open a new thread for obtaining video frames so that the main thread will never be blocked.

-### Interactions for Documents Scanning
+### Interactive Documents Scanning

 For users who are developing a document scanner app with **Dynamsoft Document Normalizer**, DCE UI configuration APIs can fullfil the following interaction requirements: